gwaerondor/functional-programming-intro/01-purity/01-purity.md

 a functional program.

 ### Monads
+Haskell is a pure functional programming language.
+Haskell solves several impurity problems with the use of _monads_.
+A monad is a way to represent a computation, and it is very prevalent everywhere in Haskell.
 Instead of having a program do an impure action, the program can instead return the _promise_ of an impure computation.
-This keeps the language itself pure, but allows impure actions to happen anyway.
+This keeps the language itself pure, but allows for impure actions to happen anyway.

-Haskell is a pure functional programming language, and the way Haskell solves the I/O impurity problem is with the `IO` _monad_.
-A monad is a way to represent a computation, and it is very prevalent everywhere in Haskell, not just for I/O.
+#### The `IO` monad
+The I/O impurity problem is solved with the `IO` monad.

 The `IO` module does _not_ perform I/O. It returns I/O actions, that _describe_
 an I/O operation that needs to be performed.
 The `IO` type is completely pure,